AcutronicRobotics/gym-gazebo2/README.rst

 alias
 ~~~~~

 You can use an alias to simplify the process.
 Note that GAZEBO_MODEL_PATH and GAZEBO_PLUGIN_PATH are included here as you will need them if you want to call the ``gzclient`` from a different terminal.
 The alias contains environment variables, so be careful and past the following directly to your ``.bashrc``.

+Note: Update ROS 2 source to ``~/ros_ws/installation/setup.bash`` if you are in Ubuntu 16.

 .. code:: shell